memgraph/docs/gqlalchemy/under-the-hood/python-graph-translators.md

 ### `to_cypher_queries()` method

 The `to_cypher_queries()` method yields queries from the `NetworkXCypherBuilder` object.
-These queries are creating nodes (with indexes) and edges.
+These queries are creating nodes (with indexes) and relationships.
 To create nodes with indexes, `create_index` in `config` must be set to `True`.
 In that case, label-property indexes will be created on `id` property of each node.
 With or without indexes, node creation follows the same set or rules.
 The value of the `labels` key in NetworkX node will be translated into Memgraph node labels.
 Other properties will be translated into the same key-value pairs in Memgraph.
 Every node will have `id` property matching its NetworkX identification number.
-After Cypher queries for the node creation are generated, then Cypher queries for edge creation are being generated.
+After Cypher queries for the node creation are generated, then Cypher queries for relationship creation are being generated.
 Those Cypher queries will match nodes by their label and property `id` and create a relationship between them.
 The value of the `TYPE` key in NetworkX edge will be translated into relationship type in Memgraph.
 Any other property in NetworkX edge will be translated into the same key-value pair in Memgraph.
 To run the generated queries, following code can be used:

 ```
 for query in NxTranslator().to_cypher_queries(nx_graph):